Office Romance by @SingleDatingDiv

 Office Romance – Some Statistics

 According to a career building web site, office romance happens more often than you think.
 So what are the numbers, well, apparently almost 40% of people have admitted to dating someone they worked with at least one time over the course of their career, 17% at least twice.
 Over 30% said that their office romance ended up in a marriage.
-Most people tend to date someone at a higher level than them in the organization, particularly women.
+Most people tend to date someone at a higher level than them in the organisation, particularly women.

 It is thought that common interests and extended work hours are the main causes of office romance.
+It is thought that common interests and extended work hours are the main causes of office romance.
 Some people tend to spend more time at work than at home and this leads to falling for someone you work with, sometimes, also affairs.
 People who work long hours don’t have the time to meet people outside, so it’s an easy transition for them from co-worker to relationship.
 Offices and after work events are ripe for Booty Calls and extra-marital affairs which complicate things even more.

 Office Romance – Considerations